miguelesco/Math-Magicians/README.md

 4. In the project folder run `npm install`
 5. Then run in the terminal `npm run start` (for development enviroment) or `npm run build`

+- To run the tests:

+Run `npm test` on a Terminal.
 ## :blue_book: Learning Objectives

 - Use React components.